2018 Tripura Legislative Assembly election: Reactions

 Assam Minister Himanta Biswa Sarma derogatorily called for Manik Sarkar to be deported to Bangladesh following CPI(M)'s defeat after it was revealed that in spite of being in power for 20 years, Sarkar didn't own a home in his name.
 Sarma had also made the same comments during campaign, which represents the long-standing hatred & disdain of the Assamese Hindu population towards both Bengali Muslims & Bengali Hindus.

 BJP's victory in a Communist-ruled state having a Bengali Hindu majority (who had been long stereotyped of being largely averse to Hindu right wing ideology) had possible implications for the political scenario of West Bengal, as it represented the rising acceptability of BJP to the Bengali Hindu society at the cost of the decline of Communist ideology.
+These concerns were proven true when BJP made massive inroads into the state in the next year's Lok Sabha elections, ultimately culminating in its ascent in 2026.

 On 5th March 2018, 2 days after declaration of the polling results, a colossal statue of Vladimir Lenin installed by the Communist government in 2013 at Belonia was razed to the ground using a bulldozer by a mob of jubilant BJP supporters.
 On the next day, a similar incident of BJP supporters demolishing another Lenin's statue was reported at Sabroom.